impleri/sow/readme.md

 ## Usage

 Sow focuses on time entry and history.
-Its aim is to make it easy to do CRUD-like actions on time tracking, and produce some very simple reports all from the CLI.
+Its aim is to make it easy to do CRUD- like actions on time tracking, and produce some very simple reports all from the CLI.
 Most commands have a shortcut as well to make usage as fast as possible.

-For all date fields, you can use any normal date formats parsed by JavaScript's Date class.
-Additionally, you can use any kind of natural language (e.g.
-"yesterday", "last Tuesday").
-Any natural language date expressions which contain spaces must be enclosed in quotation marks.